 The Ivy was never all about the food, even in its pomp.
 But it did the comfort classics very well.
-For the past few years, though, it seemed like the Norma Desmond of Caprice Holdings, a great star fallen on hard times.
-Food moved rarely above the average.
-Now, with this sexy new facelift, standards are high once more.
+With a sexy new facelift in 2015, standards are high once more.
 Asparagus is verdantly fresh, and comes with an oozing poached egg; Bang Bang chicken sits in a slick of nutty sauce; crispy duck salad juggles salt, sweet and savoury with luscious aplomb.

-Click here for the full review of The Ivy
+Click here for our full review of The Ivy

 Champagne + Fromage does exactly what it says on the tin.
 It brings an authentic taste of the best that France has to offer to three shops/restaurants in London.

 The menu is made up of cheese and charcuterie boards, baked cheeses, salads, tartines, and a small selection of desserts.
 Everything is designed for sharing.
-This isn’t a typical sit-down meal; it’s more a place to go if you want to linger over a few glasses of champagne and lighter bites while you catch up with friends.
+This isn’t a typical sit-down meal; it’s more a place to go if you want to linger over a few glasses of champagne and lighter bites, making it ideal for a first date.

 There are over 50 different cheeses on offer, which could be daunting.
 But the staff are knowledgeable and friendly, and forthcoming in their suggestions.
-Plus you’re encouraged to go to the counter to taste and build your board.
-The charcuterie was all high quality so you can’t go wrong – the blueberry saucisson (although it sounds strange) was particularly good…
+The charcuterie is all high quality so you can’t go wrong – the blueberry saucisson (although it sounds strange) was particularly good…

-Click here to read the full review of Champagne + Fromage
+Click here to read our full review of Champagne + Fromage

 Dinner starts well with a lip-smacking blood orange and ginger foam amuse bouche, so sharp and warm, the flavours concentrated and intense.
 Warm fennel and sultana bread goes beautifully with sweet, caramelised lemon butter and a starter of yellow pea soup with Marmite dumplings is so smoky that the aroma alone brings tears to our eyes.
 Those choux pastry dumplings, filled with smooth Marmite fondant and topped with sweet onion purée, are impossible not to love (unless you’re a Marmite-hater, of course!).